Take the quiz

 Sapphire braces vs ceramic

 Sapphire braces are made of sapphire crystal for a much more transparent treatment that adapts to all enamel shades.
-Although both are worn with a metal archwire, sapphire braces offer a more aesthetically pleasing result because they do not get stained over time, so you won’t need to worry about sapphire braces getting yellow.
+Although both are worn with a metal arch wire, sapphire braces offer a pleasing aesthetic because they don't stain over time.

 Both have a similar duration, between 18 and 36 months depending on the complexity of the case.